-The board previously stated that it had set a target of achieving a net bank debt to EBITDA ratio sustainably below 1.5 times on average over the seasonal working capital cycle.
+The board previously stated that that it had set a target of achieving a net bank debt to EBITDA ratio sustainably below 1.5 times on average over the seasonal working capital cycle.
 I am pleased to report that excellent progress has been made towards this goal.
-Net bank debt at 28 February 2022 was $\pounds 9.3m$ (2021: $\pounds 8.9m$) with the ratio falling to 0.96 times for the 12 months to 28 February 2022, down from 1.32 times for the prior year.
-Including the $\pounds 6.5m$ proceeds from Cory Brothers which were received on 2 March 2022, net bank debt reduces to $\pounds 2.8m$ and the ratio falls further to 0.60 times.
+Net bank debt at 28 February 2022 was £9.3m (2021: £8.9m) with the ratio falling to 0.96 times for the twelve months to 28 February 2022, down from 1.32 times for the prior year.
+Including the £6.5m proceeds from Cory Brothers which were received on 2 March 2022, net bank debt reduces to £2.8m and the ratio falls further to 0.60 times.